Guardians/Conservators

 • They must be willing and able to fully commit to the task of raising your child/children and be physically and emotionally able to adequately care for them.

-• They must be able to maintain a healthy lifestyle for your children, including sharing your views on medical care, such as the need for preventive care and vaccinations and giving consent for medical care/procedures.
+• They must be able to maintain a healthy lifestyle for your children.

 • It is best if they can be relied on to be at home every night, rather than out-of-town or working a lot.